-Invasive non-native species management: giant hogweed
+Invasive non-native species management: Giant Hogweed

-Invasive non-native species management: giant hogweed
+Invasive non-native species management: Giant Hogweed

-Anstruther Improvements Association (AIA) engaged Forth Rivers Trust to map the areas of invasive, non-native Giant Hogweed along the entire length of the Dreel Burn.
+In 2022 Anstruther Improvements Association (AIA) engaged Forth Rivers Trust to map the areas of invasive, non-native Giant Hogweed along the entire length of the Dreel Burn.

 The AIA facilitates an INNS management meeting with Forth Rivers Trust, Fife Coast & Countryside Trust, Footprint East Neuk and Fife Council.
 The group is developing a 10-year strategy and treatment management plan, exploring options available and the costs for treatment methods.